aelliott26/csc208/ch1_logic&proofs/Notes/Section1.2_notes.md

-# Chapter 1.2 Notes on Implication
+# Section 1.2 Notes on Implication

 ## Summary
 - The most important type of statement in mathematics is the implication.